Pillbugs in Central TN

 Pillbugs do not bite or sting and are not known to pose any threats to humans.
 They do not contaminate food or spread diseases.
 Pillbugs are mainly a nuisance pest, especially when they venture indoors.
 They are capable of feeding on tender plant tissue and occasionally cause considerable damage to garden transplants and seedlings.
 Pillbugs typically enter buildings through door thresholds, especially homes with sliding glass doors on the ground level.
 Seeing a pillbug in the home usually means that there is a large population outdoors.

-If you have a pillbug problem in your Murfreesboro TN property, contact your local exterminators.
+If you have a pillbug problem in your Central TN property, contact your local exterminators.

 Need help with Pillbug control?